Simultaneous recovery of a sparse topology and the admittance of an electrical network: Experimental results and discussion

 An application of Algorithm \ref{selfhealing} gives the results in Table \ref{cigre_tabla1}.

-As we can see in Figure \ref{eps}, in this example, the sparsification parameter starts with a value of $\epsilon=0.3$, and succeeds at eliminating most lines in the first few iterations.
-After getting a network with $15$ edges, there are some iterations in which Algorithm \ref{sparsify} does not remove any edge, so Algorithm \ref{selfhealing} looks for looser sparse approximations of the network increasing the value of $\epsilon$, but decreasing its value when a sparse approximation does not fit the data up to the desired tolerance; until at iteration number $15$, in which the algorithm arrives to the real topology, with almost the real values of cable parameters at all edges.
+As we can see in Figure \ref{eps}, in this example, the sparsification parameter starts with a value of $\epsilon=0.3$, and succeeds at eliminating most edges in the first few iterations.
+After getting a network with $15$ edges, there are some iterations in which Algorithm \ref{sparsify} does not remove any edge.
+Therefore, Algorithm \ref{selfhealing} looks for looser sparse approximations of the network increasing the value of $\epsilon$, but decreasing its value when a sparse approximation does not fit the data up to the desired tolerance; until at iteration number $15$.
+In this iteration the algorithm arrives to the real topology, with almost the real values of the admittance.
 After this iteration, the algorithm never removes any more edges, and the value of $\epsilon$ tends to oscillate, taking values between $2.28$ and $7.69$.
 In Figure \ref{eps}, the iterations in which edges were removed are marked with a circle.

-\end{example}
+} \end{example}

-\begin{example} In the next experiment, we use a DC network with the topology of the Heawood graph.
+\begin{example} {\rm In the next experiment, we use a DC network with the topology of the Heawood graph.
 The results of the application of Algorithm \ref{selfhealing} with an initial value of $\epsilon$ equal to $0.1$ are shown in Table \ref{heawood_tabla}.
 The algorithm is able to find the topology of the real network in just $5$ iterations in this case.

 In Table \ref{heawood_cota_tabla} we compare the $\rms$ of the sparse approximation in each iteration that removes any edge with the upper bound on this $\rms$ given by Theorem \ref{cota}.